marianoguerra/little-riak-core-book/_sources/starting.txt

     our `logging library <https://github.com/basho/lager/>`_

 config/sys.config
-    This is a standard erlang application file, you can read more about it in the `erlang documentation for sys.config <http://www.erlang.org/doc/man/config.html>`_
+    This is a standard Erlang application file, you can read more about it in the `Erlang documentation for sys.config <http://www.erlang.org/doc/man/config.html>`_

 config/vars.config
     This file contains variables used by relx to build a release, you can